It’s so Cold, my Attic Froze Over

 Maintain your roof system:

 - Conduct regular assessments of your roof exterior and interior.
-Deteriorating or missing shingles and damaged flashing are a couple of the key signs of roof damage.
+Deteriorating or missing shingles and damaged flashing are a couple of the key signs of roof damage in New Jersey.

 - Make sure that all vents are free of any obstructions or damage.
 Clogged or damaged vents can lead to moisture buildup in your attic.